We’re Finally Getting A Green Lantern Series From Greg Berlanti At HBO Max

 With HBO Max gearing up for launch, the latest details reveal a Green Lantern series in the works.
 While the live-action film with Ryan Reynolds proved to be a meme-worthy disastrous, Green Lantern is still a hot commodity for DC and Warner Bros.

 The news from Variety details how Green Lantern will be one of two shows created for the new streaming platform, HBO Max.
-While many details are still unknown, the show is from producer Greg Berlanti, the man responsible for The CW’s Arrowverse, Titans, and Doom Patrol.
+While many details are still unknown, the show is from producer Greg Berlanti, the man responsible for The CW’s Arrowverse shows, Titans, and Doom Patrol.
 Along with Green Lantern, Berlanti will also produce Strange Adventures, an anthology series featuring characters across the DC Universe.
 We don’t which ones yet, but do know that the show will tell stories focused on the intersection of regular folks living in a world with these heroes.

-A Series Inspired By The Green Lantern
+A Series Inspired by the Green Lantern

 The character of Green Lantern has had a troublesome road to live-action.
 Being an original founding member of the Justice League, most animated DC movies and shows feature the character.
 The animated version has even had huge stars lending their voices to the hero, most famously, Nathan Fillion